Nisarg236/move_base_flex/README.md

 * Runtime selection of multiple plugin implementations
 * Map-agnostic interface definitions

-With the advent of **ROS 2** and newer navigation frameworks such as **Nav2**, MBF continues to serve as a **lightweight, interface-oriented foundation** for research, prototyping, and customized navigation systems.
+With the advent of ROS 2 and newer navigation frameworks such as Nav2, MBF continues to serve as a lightweight, interface-oriented foundation for research, prototyping, and customized navigation systems.

 ## Future Work
 MBF is an ongoing project.
 Some of the improvements that we have planned for the near future are: